 Division 7 — Other management provisions

-117. School year for government schools
+117. School year for government schools, how determined

 (1) The chief executive officer, by order published in the Government Gazette, is to determine the days in each year on which government schools are to be open for educational instruction of students.